Scholarship Overview

 Additionally, Green Belt recipients agree to participate in the UC Davis Lean Community of Practice to network with other practitioners and collaborate to foster a culture of continuous improvement. - FAQs

-- Q: How many scholarships will be awarded for the fall '25 cohort?
+- Q: How many scholarships will be awarded for the spring 2026 cohort?

 A: There is no set minimum or maximum number of scholarships.
 Funding will be awarded based on the quality and potential impact of submitted project proposals, rather than a fixed quota.
 Strong, well-supported projects with clear benefits to UC Davis will receive priority consideration.